Authorship in animation

 However, a lot of work still has to be done to achieve a more diverse and equal field: “According to 2019’s USC Annenberg report, only 3% of animated film directors are women — and just 1% are women of color.
 Across 52 of the top animated films from 2014-2018, the gender ratio of males to females across 9 key roles or unit head position was 8.5 to 1.
 In 2019, Disney announced that three filmmakers of color will develop animated features for the studio.
 This effort in inclusion and diversity behind the scenes at the directorial level is a step in the right direction.
 The same year, Bobby Rubio became the first Filipino-American director to helm a Pixar animated short.
 His directorial debut, Float, tells the story of a father who discovers his young son has the ability to float.
 It was inspired by Rubio’s own son, who was diagnosed with autism.
 Recently, Matthew Cherry, one of the directors behind the Oscar-winning animated short film “Hair Love” signed a first-look deal with Warner Bros TV.
 And now the short is also being turned into an animated series by HBO Max.
 And studios like D’ART Shtajio, Japan’s first major anime studio created by Black animators, make it possible to tell more Black stories.
 The company, founded by Arthell and Darnell Isom, two Black background artists, and animator Henry Thurlow, has worked on anime projects like Tephlon Funk, Indigo Ignited, and Xogenasys, and most recently an anime-inspired music video for The Weekend.” (from “Animation Still Needs More People of Color Behind The Scenes” by Sim Dhugga)

-Please take the multiple-choice quiz on Blackboard.
+Please take the second multiple choice quiz on Blackboard.